Working Group

 During 2024 Ele Carpenter is taking a Nuclear Culture Research Sabbatical supported by the RJ Sabbatical Fund to undertake field research in Italy and Australia.
 Her research will be focused on a new publication with the working title Planetary Nuclear Aesthetics.

 In Italy Ele is visiting the Nuclear Decomissioning team at the JRC in Ispra, to find out about how the European Union was built on the Euratom research partnerships and Italy’s nuclear research program.
-In Australia she will be staying with artists Alex Ressel and Kerri Meehan in Darwin, and meeting with artists in Gunbalanya, Arnhem Land, Northern Territories of Australia.
+In Australia she will be visiting the Northern Research Centre at the University of Darwin, and visiting artists Alex Ressel and Kerri Meehan with artists in Gunbalanya, Arnhem Land, Northern Territories of Australia.

 Events